ADA-Greenlight/ADA-Greenlight.github.io/index.md

 Answer the research questions :
 * Most important variables in the data set in terms of predicting power for the studied models : ...
+Regression analysis : If there is a water connection inside the house.

 * Potential bias to alter the conclusions of the study :
 The method of the paper is ... to small/high bias.